Our Roots

 Mark has a BFA from Virginia Commonwealth University, 1995, and was in a Masters program at the University of Richmond studying Disaster Science and Emergency Management, 2009.
 He is also a military veteran, served in the US Marines and the US Army as a combat engineer, artillery and light infantry and was in the Virginia National Guard Reserve.
 He has traveled and lived all over the world.

-Suzi Miles-Lilly, LMT, CMT, BA co-founded Farm to Family with her husband, Mark Lilly.
-She is a nationally certified (NCBTMB) massage therapist licensed in NY and Virginia, a member of the AMTA, and practitioner of reiki.
-She is a graduate of the College of New Rochelle, the Swedish Institute, NYC and received yoga teacher training at Integral Yoga Institute in NYC.
+Suzi Miles, LMT, CMT, BA co-founded Farm to Family with Mark Lilly.
+She is a nationally certified (NCBTMB) massage therapist licensed in NY and Virginia, a member of the AMTA, and a Reiki Master.
+She is a graduate of the College of New Rochelle, the Swedish Institute, NYC and did her yoga teacher training at Integral Yoga Institute in NYC.

-Along with her husband, Mark, she was a presenter at University of DC 2011 International Sustainability Conference, and co-leads the Richmond, VA Mayor’s Food Policy Council sub-committee on Food Security.
+Along with Mark, she was a presenter at University of DC 2011 International Sustainability Conference, and co-lead the now defunct Richmond, VA Mayor’s Food Policy Council sub-committee on Food Security.

 She worked in the entertainment and publishing industries for many years in New York City.
-Suzi has provided healing services since 1996 with her own corporate massage company.
+Suzi has provided healing services since 1996.
 Her healing work focuses on spirit, energy and mind as well as body, to allow natural healing to occur.
 Nutritional counseling is a major part of her practice and begins with whole, dense nutritious foods.

-Suzi comes from farming roots in northern New York’s Adirondack Foothills and was a 4-Her for 9 years.
-Take a moment to visit the Farm to Family Wife blog for a personal look into the wife half of Farm to Family.
+Suzi comes from farming roots in northern New York’s Adirondack Foothills and worked her family’s roadside farmstand as a child.
+She was a 4-Her for 9 years.